Where to Stay in The Dolomites: Best 2 Areas for Summer (+Map & Hotels)

 budget

 Another thing to consider when looking for a place to stay in the Dolomites is your budget.
-As already mentioned, this is really not a low-budget destination, especially in the peak summer and winter seasons.
+Overall, Cortina has more affordable accommodation options than Val Gardena.
+But, as already mentioned, the entire area is not a low-budget destination, especially in the peak summer and winter seasons.

 Here are some tips on how to save money on the Dolomites accommodation:

-• Compare prices and accommodations.
+- Compare prices and accommodations.
 For that, take a look at our handy map below.
 Simply insert your travel dates, group size, and the approximate location where you want to go, and you will see the best deals available.
-The map now shows Cortina d’Ampezzo accommodations, but you can use it for any area.
+The map now shows Cortina d’Ampezzo accommodations, but you can zoom it in and out to any other area.
 Check it out!

 Your overall travel plans